technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

   structure the document effectively.

-**Note**: You will be using **Trey Research - VPN Technical Overview** document as a base reference the document shared by Trey Research.
+**Note**: You will be using **Trey Research - VPN Technical Overview** document as a reference document shared by Trey Research.

 ## Exercise #1: Create a Copilot Page